arsbar24/STAT545-hw-Barton-Alistair/hw07/README.md

 ## Summary of Homework

 In this assignment I automate some of the tasks I did for assignment 6.
 In particular I automate the analysis of Trump's words for specific words.
+[Here](Rmd file](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/Summary.Rmd)) is the main rmd file.

 I begin by downloading the data in [`00_download.R`](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/00_download.R) (the [instructions](https://jennybc.github.io/purrr-tutorial/ls08_trump-tweets.html) for how to do this were given in the last assignment).
 We then count the occurences of the words in each tweet and build a dataframe in [`01_dataframe.R`](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/01_dataframe.R) and arrange this data in a dataframe, using `gather()` so that it's ripe for plotting--we also save our the words in the `Words.csv` file so we can input it at the top of this page if we change them.
 In [`02_plot.R`](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/02_plot.R) we make a density plot of Trump's usage of these words over time (which we encountered some difficulty with detailed in the README file).
 And we automate this all in [`Makefile`](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/Makefile) for easy running (which deletes intermediate files), this file also automates the [Rmd file](https://github.com/arsbar24/STAT545-hw-barton-alistair/blob/master/hw07/Summary.Rmd) that presents our work.